KnownStormChaser/master-weather-model-list/models/nwp_models/regional/czechia/chmi-lam.md

 ## Notes
 - The current high-resolution Lambert_2.3km configuration has been operational since **February 2019**, replacing the previous 4.6 km version with improved resolution, orography, and radiation diagnostics. **CZ_1km is not a separate model integration** — it is a downstream post-processing product produced by reprojecting the same Lambert_2.3km forecast onto a regular ~1 km lat-lon raster over Czechia, with a reduced parameter list (surface only).
 - **Biometeorological outputs** (mean radiant temperature, UTCI) and the richer convective-diagnostics package described in the 2023–2025 RC LACE / ACCORD posters are computed operationally inside CHMI for forecaster use (and were the subject of Novák 2021), but are **not** included in the public `opendata.chmi.cz` ALADIN feed.
-- **Near-term DA development** documented at the RC LACE Data Assimilation Working Days 2024:
+- **Near-term DA development** documented at the RC LACE Data Assimilation Working Days 2024 (snow-depth status updated per the 2026 ACCORD ASW national poster):
-  - **Snow data assimilation** for ALARO via CANARI+ISBA (currently coded only for SURFEX) — technical validation in progress; flexible orography-based snow rejection limit (`LAOROFLEXREJSN`) under test for mountain stations.
+  - **Snow-depth analysis** for ALARO via the ISBA scheme — developed jointly with **Florian Meier (GeoSphere Austria)**.
+Three assimilation configurations were tuned with the Nelder–Mead simplex method: **FR** (Météo-France-style: Gaussian correlation function, default first-guess QC, no spatial QC, rejects observations above 1500 m), **AT-gauss** (Gaussian correlation function, adapted height-dependent first-guess QC, spatial QC enabled, uses data above 1500 m), and **AT-Mescan** (adapted MESCAN correlation function, first-guess QC with height-dependent observation-error σ, spatial QC enabled, uses data above 1500 m).
+All three improve snow-depth forecasts over both the no-snow-analysis reference and the default FR setting; the extra snow introduces a short-range screen-level cold/moist bias, to be mitigated by adjusting the grid-box snow fraction before operational implementation. *(Supersedes the earlier 2024 DAWD note on CANARI+ISBA snow DA and the `LAOROFLEXREJSN` rejection-limit test.)*
   - **OPERA Nimbus** reflectivity processing chain validated in parallel against the legacy OIFS chain at CHMI (most stations >95 % availability; Swiss and British radars showed nodata/undetect attribute discrepancies).
   - **Doppler radial-wind** assimilation under development (separate from the volume-reflectivity work).
 - **Companion / related ALADIN deployments in the consortium** share much of the same code base and tunings; cross-references to other entries in this repository: